kimble/groovy-docker-dsl/readme.md

 Still to do..
 -------------
-1. Support more Docker features
+1. Support more Docker features like
     1. Volumes
     2. Resource constraints (cpu / memory..)
     3. Networking options
-2. Define healthcheck timeout on a per-container basis
+2. Show some kind of progressbar when downloading images
-3. Show some kind of progressbar when downloading images
+3. Experiment with doing some operations in parallel (Docker might not like this..)